 How to clean metal kitchen cabinets

 Metal cabinets are not as hard to clean as wood cabinets.
-Here are a few tips and trick to keep your metal cabinet fresh and clean.
+Here are a few tips and tricks to keep your metal cabinet fresh and clean.

 - Use soapy water or vinegar.

 - Restrict yourself from using baking soda as it can scratch the metal surface.